mrl280/Summer2021PythonWork/DataAnalysis/DataReading/RISR_HDF5/data/README.txt

 Sometimes there may be seemingly duplicate files.
 If so, the files differ in integration times (/Data/Array Layout/1D Parameters/inttms).
 The longer the integration time, the fewer data points held within a file.

-Density (Ne) data is corrected.
+Density (Ne) data is uncorrected.
 I believe Te/Ti is used to correct.

 Newer files provide data access through both a table layout and an array layout.
 The array layout is more user friendly, but older data only supports the table layout